 Hotel Review: St Pancras Renaissance Hotel London, King’s Cross in London

-Travel writer Christopher Roser finds the Marriott St Pancras Renaissance London, one of the capitals grandest hotels, delights with its spectacular setting, history and impressive spa and restaurants.
+Travel writer Christopher Rosar finds the Marriott St Pancras Renaissance London, one of the capitals grandest hotels, delights with its spectacular setting, history and impressive spa and restaurants.

 Stepping inside the hotel set high above London’s St Pancras International station is to enter a sensory and spectacular world with one foot in the Victorian past and another in the future.
 One foot outside the door of the Neo-Gothic hotel bar and you are directly on the St Pancras concourse.

 Perfect for an autumnal London luxury city break or as an overnight base from which to head to Paris, the St Pancras Renaissance is located in the regenerated King’s Cross area that boasts al fresco restaurants, bars and the wide open space of buzzing Granary Square.